What’s In A Name?

 The Angel Gabriel

-So when the angel Gabriel told Mary (Miriam in Hebrew) to name her child—no, not Jesus, a 500 year old English transliteration from the Greek “Iesous”, which was a transliteration from the Latin “Iesus”, which was a transliteration from the original 3,000 year old Hebrew name— Yeshua, she understood why.
-Because the Hebrew name Yeshua means “he will save.”
-And that is exactly what Yeshua did.
+So when the angel Gabriel told Mary (Miriam in Hebrew) to name her child Yeshua, she understood why.
+Because the Hebrew name Yeshua literally means “he will save.”

 Matthew 1:21 “And she shall bring forth a son, and thou shalt call his name YESHUA for he shall save his people from their sins.”

 So why have I taken the time to write an article on a subject which most of you who’ve returned to the Hebraic roots of your faith probably already know?
 I’ll tell you why.
-Because others are watching us, and because a lie is being spread on Face Book and throughout the Internet by a Baptist pastor named Steven Anderson, as well as others.
-They claim the name Yeshua is not the real name of our Messiah, but a name that comes from modern Hebrew, and is less than 200 years old.
-Sadly, those who would fall for such nonsense, and poor scholarship, are not likely to be convinced by this article.
+Because others are watching us, and because a lie is being spread on Face Book and throughout the Internet by a Baptist pastor named Steven Anderson, as well as many others, who claim the name Yeshua is not the real name of our Messiah, but a name that comes from modern Hebrew, and is less than 200 years old.
+Sadly, those foolish enough to fall for poor scholarship are not likely to be convinced by this article.
 But that’s okay, because I feel so much better having written it.